How to Measure Your Home’s Square Footage and Estimate Its Value

 Check out measuring technology

-You can download measuring apps like Ruler App or Distance Meter, but you’ll be fighting pop-up in-app ads while you try to measure.
+You can download measuring apps like Ruler App or Distance Meter, but you’ll be fighting pop-up ads while you try to measure.
 We downloaded quite a few to test them out, and we’d rather stick with a measuring tape or laser distance measurer.

 You can also use websites like Calculator Soup®, The Calculator Site, or Calculator.net.
 Some square footage calculator sites also have a built-in price-per-square-foot calculator to help you estimate the value of your home.